home

 Thesis Supervision

 I have a responsibility to supervise undergraduate student theses in psychology at King's University College.
-I am also sometimes allowed to supervise undergraduate theses for students registered in the honours specialization in psychology at Western University.
+I am also sometimes allowed to supervise undergraduate theses for students registered in the honours specialization in psychology at Western University, although they usually require a co-supervisor.
 I also sometimes take Independent Studies students both from King's and Western.
-I have Master’s level member status at the School of Graduate and Postdoctoral Studies, Western University, which allows me to supervise master's theses and co-supervise doctoral dissertations in Theory and Criticism.
+I have Doctoral level member status at the School of Graduate and Postdoctoral Studies, Western University, which allows me to supervise master's theses and doctoral dissertations in Theory and Criticism.
+I am also an Associate Member of Health and Rehabilitation Sciences in the Faculty of Health Sciences where I am allowed to co-supervise doctoral students.
 So, if you fit into any of those categories and are interested in my areas of expertise, then come and talk to me to see if we can work something out.

 My philosophy is that a thesis is a student's independent research project from conceptualization, through design, data-gathering, data-analyses, presentation of results, and writing.
 My job is to intervene as necessary for pedagogical purposes.
 Students can choose whatever topic in the area of consciousness studies they want as long as it is doable and they do not hurt anyone.
 If students wish, they can adopt projects from my research agenda described on my research projects page or I can suggest other topics that may be of interest to them.

 I have a laboratory at King's University College that is equipped with a computer and some furniture.
 Software on the computer includes DirectRT that can be used for taking reaction time measures and SPSS for statistical analyses.
 I also have a Psyleron REG-1 Professional Edition electronic random event generator that students can use.
 The Department of Psychology pays the research costs for thesis students registered at King's University College.
-For other projects, we can usually come up with something that doesn't come with any financial costs.
+I also have some internal and external funding.
+However, for other projects, we can usually come up with something that doesn't come with any financial costs.

 My students regularly present their work at academic conferences as posters or talks and, on average, about one out of four projects ends up published in a paper.
 I no longer have time to do the writing, so, if a student project is of sufficient quality for publication, the student needs to do the necessary writing in order to bring it up to the standards of academic publication.
 This is the list of publications with student work: